rs-delve/rs-delve.github.io/_reports/2020-11-24-data-readiness-lessons-from-an-emergency.md

 {% endcapture %}

-{% include div.html style="box" contents=contents %}
+{% include div.html style="box" contents=divcontents %}

-The common denominator between the successful examples of data sharing cited in this report is the pre-existence of collaborative relationships or simple mechanisms by which they could be initiated.
+The common denominator between the successful examples of data sharing cited in this report is the pre-existence of collaborative relationships or simple mechanisms by which relationships could be initiated.
 There have been successful examples of data sharing frameworks that have been established at pace to enable access to data held in the private sector.
-The experiences of other countries, set out in this report, illustrate the opportunity to pursue this at scale across multiple stakeholders[^53]
+The experiences of other countries, set out in this report, illustrate the opportunity to pursue this at scale across multiple stakeholders.[^53]

 At a time of national crisis, with events proceeding at pace, there is very little time to build the foundational infrastructure for